Oil Based or Latex Paint – Which to Use for Your Home

 DIFFERENCES IN WATER BASED, OIL BASED AND LATEX PAINT

 How to Tell Oil Based Paints

 There are, however, several disadvantages to oil based paint.
-First of all, oil based paints take longer to dry than water based paints, have a strong odor that lingers long after the paint has been applied, and contain “volatile organic compounds” (VOCs).
+First of all, paints take longer to dry than water based paints, have a strong odor that lingers long after the paint has been applied, and contain “volatile organic compounds” (VOCs).
 The paint pigment in oil paint is suspended in the solvent.
 VOCs are found in this solvent and are released as the paint is drying or being cured.
 VOCs are harmful to occupant health and the environment.
 Indoor air pollution has now been identified as being three times more harmful than pollution outdoors.
-This is mainly due to the release of VOCs by oil based paints and other off-gassing interior VOC containing finishes and furnishings.
+This is mainly due to the release of VOCs by paints and other off-gassing interior VOC containing finishes and furnishings.

 Oil-Based Paints in Canada

 Government regulations regarding VOCs are becoming stricter; this may be one reason why paints are decreasing in popularity.

 As opposed to oil-based paints, water-based paints (sometimes referred to as “latex paints” or “acrylic paints“) do not use solvents; the carrier for the pigment is primarily water.
 Latex paints have come a long way from when they were considered an inferior replacement for oil paints, and they’re now on the verge of dominating the market.
 The advantages of latex paints are many.
 The drying time is significantly shorter than oil-based paint, which requires up to 48 hours to dry, leaving the room unusable during this time.
 Latex paints also have a minimal odor and release significantly fewer VOCs during the drying process.